scylladb/scylla-manager/.github/pull_request_template.md

 ---

-"Only the Best is Good Enough." - LEGO company motto

 Please make sure that:
 - Code is split to commits that address a single change
 - Commit messages are informative